woocommerce/qit-documentation/docs/environment/installing-plugins-other-sources.md

-# Installing Plugins and Themes From Other Sources in QIT Local Test Environment
+# Installing Plugins and Themes From Other Sources

 ## Introduction